tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 With a few exceptions, cTLS replaces every integer in TLS with a varint.

-[[OPEN ISSUE: Should we just re-encode this directly in CBOR?.
-That might be easier for people, but I ran out of time.]]

 ## Record Layer

 The cTLS Record Layer assumes that records are externally framed